 In 2025 the Delhi FFO desk has dedicated nodal officers for shoots above ₹10 crore, cutting average permission timelines from 21 days to under 9 days for registered large productions.

-3. Crew Availability & Workforce Scaling
+Crew Availability and Workforce Scaling

 Delhi’s crew pool is deeper than Mumbai for certain departments and significantly faster to mobilise.